Random Field Ising Model and Parisi-Sourlas Supersymmetry. Part II. Renormalization Group: History and prior work

-Now let us explain the underlying reason for the loss of SUSY.
-In our opinion, this stems from the fact that, physically, the function $R (u)$ must go to zero at large $u$.
+Going back to the interface problem, while the SUSY fixed point instability can be easily understood using our language, there remains the question where the flow goes.
+For the interface, this question has been studied using FRG, by writing the RG equation for the whole function $R(u)$ \cite{DanFisher} rather than performing the expansion as in \eqref{CardyInt}.\footnote{Note that, physically, the function $R (u)$ must go to zero at large $u$.
 E.g.~we might have $R (u) \sim e^{- u^2}$ at the UV cutoff scale for random-bond type of disorder in the underlying Ising model which hosts the interface, while for random-field type disorder we have instead $R'' (u) \rightarrow 0$ at large $u$ {\cite{Wiese-notes}}.
-This implies a nontrivial correlation between the Taylor coefficients of $R (u)$, and hence between the coefficients of the expansion of the interaction in {\eqref{CardyInt}} into Feldman operators.
-E.g.~if we set all expansion coefficients with $k \geqslant k_0$ to zero, the resulting $R (u)$ is a polynomial going to zero at infinity, definitely not allowed by physical constraints.
+The requirement that $R(u)$ go to zero implies nontrivial correlations between the coefficients of its Taylor series.
+E.g.~if we set all expansion coefficients with $k \geqslant k_0$ to zero, the resulting $R (u)$ is a polynomial, growing at infinity, which is not allowed by physical constraints.}

-This correlation between coefficients of infinitely many irrelevant interactions gives a loophole for the scaling arguments which we used to predict that {\eqref{CardyInt}} should flow to the gaussian theory in the IR.
-The scaling arguments apply if the initial point of RG flow lies in a sufficiently small neighborhood of the fixed point, but it is not a priory clear if the interaction \ {\eqref{CardyInt}} belongs to such a neighborhood.
-To take the large-$u$ constraints on $R (u)$ into account, Ref. {\cite{DanFisher}} suggested to study the renormalization group equation for the whole function $R (u)$.
-Consider the replica action {\eqref{ReplInt}} with $n = 0$ and some UV cutoff scale $\Lambda$.
-It is convenient to rescale $R \rightarrow \Lambda^{\varepsilon} R$.
-Then, the one-loop RG equation for $R (u)$ in $d = 4 - \varepsilon$ has the form